1. Basis of Presentation, Consolidation, and Summary of Selected Significant Accounting Policies

 Earnings per share

-For the six months ending June 30, 2013 and 2012, the following securities were excluded in the calculation of diluted loss per share because their inclusion would be antidilutive:
+For the three and nine months ending September 30, 2013 and 2012, the following securities were excluded in the calculation of diluted loss per share because their inclusion would be antidilutive:

-The net earnings (loss) per common share calculation includes a provision for preferred stock dividends in the approximate amount of $100,000 for the three months ended June 30, 2013 and 2012, and approximately $200,000 and $201,000 for the six months ended June 30, 2013 and 2012, respectively.
-As of June 30, 2013, the Board of Directors had not declared any dividends on the Companys preferred stock, and the Company had accumulated approximately $3,327,000 of preferred stock dividends.
+The net loss per common share calculation includes a provision for preferred stock dividends on the Companys outstanding Series A-1, A-2 and A-4 preferred stock in the approximate amount of $101,000 for the three months ended September 30, 2013 and 2012, and approximately $301,000 and $302,000 for the nine months ended September 30, 2013 and 2012, respectively.
+As of September 30, 2013, the Board of Directors had not declared any dividends on the Companys preferred stock, and the Company had accumulated approximately $3,428,000 of preferred stock dividends.

 Sale of accounts receivable